cryptosweden/raremetal-as-a-service/README.md

 AI verdict + hash of the media + metadata → signed attestation Attestation (hash only, not the raw media) → written onchain as a "Proof of Reserve" record Anyone can verify: hash exists onchain, timestamp, custodian signature, AI confidence score — without seeing the actual photo or full inventory

+https://cryptosweden.github.io/raremetal-as-a-service/ - early website of the Metal Verification Network will look like and function.